TerenceLiu98/sparrow/README.md

 model = AutoModelForCausalLM.from_pretrained("{model_location}").to(device)
 tokenizer = AutoTokenizer.from_pretrained("{tokenizer_location}")

+# For pretrained Model
 input_ids = tokenizer.encode("<s>United Nation is",  add_special_tokens=False, return_tensors="pt").to(model.device)
 output_ids = model.generate(input_ids, eos=tokenizer.eos_token_id, max_new_tokens=30, \
     temperature=0.7, top_k=5, use_beam_search=True, beam_size=3)
 print(f"generated output: {tokenizer.decode(output_ids, skip_special_tokens=False)}")

+# For Instruct Tuning Model
+input_ids = tokenizer.apply_chat_template([{"role": "system", "content": "You are an AI assistant that follows instruction extremely well.
+Help as much as you can."},
+                {"role": "user", "content": '''Article: Hi!My name is Maria.
+Now I am in China.
+My life is busy but very happy.
+I like reading, so I often go to the library when I have no classes.
+Who is my favorite teacher?
+She is Ms. Green.
+She often helps me with my writing.
+I work hard at every subject, but my favorite subject is P.E., because I like playing tennis.
+In the evening, I am busy doing my homework.
+I often do my homework for two hours.
+After that, I play the piano for an hour.
+Sometimes I take a walk with Dad.
+On weekends I usually help old people with my friends.
+What about your life?
+Share it with us, please.
+Question: Which of the following is NOT true?
+Yes or no, is the answer "Maria's life is boring and busy."?'''}],  add_special_tokens=False, return_tensors="pt") output_ids = model.generate(input_ids, eos=tokenizer.eos_token_id, max_new_tokens=128, temperature=0.7, top_k=5) print(f"generated output: {tokenizer.decode(output_ids, skip_special_tokens=False)}")
 ```